EmoryUniversityTheoreticalBiophysics/SirIsaac/Installation.md

 * ~/anaconda/lib/python2.7/site-packages/ using Anaconda
 * ~/sage-x.x/lib/python2.6/site-packages/ using Sage

-In the simplest case, you can anonymously 'check out' the latest version by changing to the above directory and running
+In the simplest case, you can anonymously 'clone' the latest version by changing to the above directory and running

-    sudo cvs -z3 -d:pserver:anonymous@sloppycell.cvs.sourceforge.net:/cvsroot/sloppycell co -P SloppyCell
+    git clone git://git.code.sf.net/p/sloppycell/git sloppycell-git

 You should see a bunch of files being downloaded.
-Next, build the Fortran libraries by changing into the new 'SloppyCell' directory and running setup.py:
+Next, build the Fortran libraries by changing into the new 'sloppycell-git' directory and running setup.py:

-    cd SloppyCell
+    cd sloppycell-git
     sudo python setup.py build install --install-lib=..

 (prefacing by sudo if necessary for write privileges).
 (If you